← Back to Documentation

 Planned improvements include:

-For detailed language documentation, see the main project README, examples directory, and docs/CURESYNTAXGUIDE.md
+For detailed language documentation, see the main project README, examples directory, and docs/CURE_SYNTAX_GUIDE.md